raphaelchpprt/kiosk-case-study/readme.md

   - A country selector (either from database dictionary or external API, though API would be more resource-intensive)
   - CRUD operations for row management
   - Updated question type (e.g., 'repeatable' or 'table-row')
-- Add conditional question visibility based on previous answers
+- Conditional question visibility based on previous answers if needed

 ---